โ™ป๏ธAP Environmental Science

 Why This Matters

 Renewable energy is one of the most heavily tested topics on the AP Environmental Science exam because it sits at the intersection of everything you've learned: energy transformations, environmental trade-offs, sustainability, and human-environment interactions.
-You're not just being tested on what each energy source is—you're being tested on why certain sources work in certain locations, how they compare to fossil fuels in terms of energy efficiency and environmental impact, and what trade-offs communities face when choosing between them.
+You're not just being tested on what each energy source is.
+You're being tested on why certain sources work in certain locations, how they compare to fossil fuels in terms of energy efficiency and environmental impact, and what trade-offs communities face when choosing between them.

-The key to mastering this topic is understanding the underlying mechanisms that make each source viable.
+The key to mastering this topic is understanding the mechanisms that make each source viable.
 Solar and wind depend on intermittent natural phenomena, while geothermal and tidal offer consistent baseload power.
 Biomass raises questions about carbon neutrality, and hydrogen fuel cells challenge you to think about lifecycle emissions.
-Don't just memorize the list—know what concept each energy source illustrates and be ready to compare them on FRQs.
+Don't just memorize the list.
+Know what concept each energy source illustrates and be ready to compare them on FRQs.

 Harnessing Solar Radiation